 Graduate teaching and research assistants employed at least 20 hours per week in positions related to their degree programs are entitled to Texas resident tuition rates.
-Eligibility for the resident rate must be certified prior to registration by the dean of the college in which the assistantship is held; otherwise, full tuition will be assessed.
+Eligibility for the resident rate must be certified prior to registration otherwise, full tuition will be assessed.

 Non-resident or international students holding less than full assistantships (full meaning 20 hours employment per week) are not eligible for Texas resident rates.

 Graduate assistants holding full assistantships (20 hrs of employment per week) may register for and must complete no

 more than 12 semester hours and no fewer than nine semester hours

 per semester.
 They may register for no more than 12 semester hours